benbuck/finestray/README.md

 window.
 Because of this, Finestray provides three possible ways, which can be used in combination, to identify a window:

 - **Executable name**:
-  This value corresponds to executable the created the window.
+  This value corresponds to program the created the window.
 Provide the full path to the executable, for example `C:\Windows\notepad.exe`.
 This must match (case insensitive) the path of the executable that owns the window, or you can leave this empty if you don't care which executable created the window.
 - **Window class**: